atomscale/ninepanels/9p_guide.md

 **Initial questions to ask:**

 - does this involve a db schema migration? - NO
-- does this involve deploying front and backends in tandem? - NO, this is backend bug fix, no change in api surface for clients
+- does this involve deploying front and backends in tandem? - NO, it is a api surface addition not yet implemeted in client
 - does the release involve an announcement, should the bar be active? - NO , server only

 **CHECKLIST:**

-LOCAL FEATURE - DONE
+LOCAL FEATURE
-- update backup table selection across backup.sh if db schema changes - no changes
+- update backup table selection across backup.sh if db schema changes - NA
-- search for prints and console.logs - DONE
+- search for and remove prints and console.logs - DONE
-- check any helpers like temp component log in state, hardcoded testing credentials for example are reset - NA
+- check any helpers like temp component log in state, hardcoded testing credentials for example are reset - DONE
 - check any new envars are in staging and prod - NA
-- local tests pass on feature branch - using ```source test.sh all``` - DONE
+- local tests pass on feature branch - using ```source test.sh all``` - PASSING
 - manual testing of area in feature env - DONE

 STAGING - IF ANY CHANGES SYNC BACK TO FEATURE TO MAKE THEM
-- push to staging and manually test - DONE
+- push to staging and manually test
 - PR staging to main and review code changes again in GH
 - review each change before commit

 MAIN
 - backup main db full and data only